-Undergoing breast augmentation can be a satisfying experience that enhances your self-confidence.
+Undergoing breast augmentation surgery can be a satisfying experience that enhances your self-confidence.
 But if you are inadequately prepared for the recovery process, then it can be daunting.
 Our goal is to educate you about breast augmentation recovery and provide a guide for what you can expect and how to minimize your healing time.

-Recuperation after your procedure can vary depending on your implant size, pain tolerance, natural recovery process, implant placement, and other contributing factors.
+Recuperation after your breast augmentation procedure can vary depending on your implant size, pain tolerance, natural recovery process, implant placement, and other contributing factors.
 Below is a comprehensive guideline that can generally explain the most common healing times.

 What Can I Expect Following Surgery?

 Many patients experience discomfort during their recovery with the most pain during the first few days.
 Prescription medication can alleviate your pain if you find it uncomfortable.
 Some women only feel mild pain and can deal with it without medicine.